jbostoen/ZTStudio/README.md

 * rotation fixing (move graphic up, down, left, right)

 Todo:
+* better document/comment code, clean up code, remove debug stuff
-* feature to optimize/compress graphics
+* feature to optimize/compress graphics (use background frame, remove APE junk bytes)
 * finish or remove the GIMP recolor integration
+* figure out the purpose of the last 2 unknown bytes

 Other features include previewing how color, changing individual colors in the color palette (after a common method of 'recoloring', the shadow might not be black.
 You can easily make the shadow black again).